henryjsmith12/image-analysis-util/README.md

 ## About

 The image-analysis-util repository focuses on providing tools for users to explore and analyze their datasets.
-In constrast to Image_Analysis, the ultimate goal of image-analysis-util is to provide a generalized set of analysis features.
+The ultimate goal of image-analysis-util is to provide a generalized set of analysis features.

 ### Built With